-The following limitations apply: In any given semester, students may not enroll for more than one-third of their academic load in pass/fail courses except on the written recommendation of their advisor and the approval of the Vice President for Academic Affairs.
+The following limitations apply: In any given semester, students may not enroll for more than one-third of their academic load in pass/fail courses except on the written recommendation of their advisor and the approval of the Provost.
 No more than one-third of a student's total hours offered for graduation may consist of courses graded on a pass/fail basis.